-DESCO INFRATECH PRIVATE LIMITED ("the Company") was incorporated on 19/01/2011 as a Private Limited company domiciled in India.
+DESCO INFRATECH LIMITED ("the Company") was incorporated on 19/01/2011 as a Private Limited company domiciled in India.
 The company has been converted into Public Limited Company with effect from July 26th, 2024.
+During the period covered under these restated financial statements, the company has changed its Registered Office at A-703, Swastik Universal, Next to Valentine Theatre, Dumas Road, Umra, Surat- 395007, Gujarat, India.
+During the period covered under these restated financial statements, the company has filed DRHP with BSE for listing at BSE-SME platform.
 The company is primarily engaged in the business of pipeline fitting on work contract basis, erection and commissioning services.